Guide to the Ashes, test cricket's biggest stage - ExBulletin

 The five-day format can be a test of character, a test of wits, a test of stamina, a test of patience, etc.

-Commenting on last weekend’s second Ashes Test, a day-night game in Adelaide, TV analyst Matt Hayden said each batter had an individual routine or mantra to cope with each delivery.
+Commenting on last weekend’s second Ashes Test – a day-night game in Adelaide – TV analyst Matt Hayden spoke of each batter having an individual routine or mantra to cope with each delivery.
 The ex-Australian lead-off hitter should know, after scoring 380 in one inning in 2003, holding the world record for an individual inning.
-That was until West Indian great Brian Lara recaptured the goal with an unbeaten 400.
+That was until Brian Lara, the great West Indian, recaptured the goal with an unbeaten 400.

-That’s more than many teams score in an innings together.
+That’s more than many teams score together in one inning.
 Australia has placed two team totals above 400 in this series; The best in England is 297.

 It is certain.